 <img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=905697862838810&amp;ev=PageView&amp;noscript=1">

 When you take care of your employees, they often return the favor by displaying loyalty and commitment to your business.
-A company-sponsored retirement plan shows employees you care about their future and provides a benefit that helps you compete for quality employees.
+A company-sponsored retirement plan emphasizes the care you have for your employees and provides a benefit that makes you more competitive in your search for quality members to join your team.

-However, there are many complex variables that go into making a retirement plan successful, and analyzing all those factors can be difficult for both planning committees and plan participants to wrap their heads around.
+However, many complex variables go into making a retirement plan successful, and analyzing all those factors can be difficult for both planning committees and plan participants to wrap their heads around.

 Retirement Calculators and Data Assumptions